buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 I never would've gotten there on my own.
 The alternative solution was to switch to GCC 14 but this is a pain to do in Ubuntu thanks to how amazing `apt` is.

 I added all the other LEDs back to the JSON, and now the LEDs were finally respecting the `max_brightness` value I set, meaning I could use the keyboard while having all the lights on.
 A normal fuse would've popped when the LEDs were at max brightness, but since I have a resettable fuse it instead increased its resistance, which explains why the LEDs faded to red and why the keyboard stopped working.
-However, the voltage limiting could have been on the USB driver in the PC instead of the fuse!
+However, the voltage limiting could have been on the USB port/controller in the PC instead of the fuse!
 I'd have to do some better measurements to give a definitive answer, but I think you can understand my hesitancy in wanting to sacrifice some fuses and potentially USB ports to find out :)

 I wanted my keyboard to default to a blue hue (to match my PC case), so I added this to `rgb_matrix` section of the JSON file: